Four types of behaviour modifications or conditioning can be used when training animals. These are:

 Training Process:

-2. Introducing Negative Reinforcement: The handler, Lisa, prepared the carrier with comfortable bedding and left the door open, ensuring that it was a safe and inviting space.
-She used a soft cloth or her hand to apply gentle pressure on Milo’s back end.
+- Introducing Negative Reinforcement: The handler, Lisa, prepared the carrier with comfortable bedding and left the door open, ensuring that it was a safe and inviting space.
+She used a soft cloth or her hand to gently pressure Milo’s back end.
 This was done calmly to avoid scaring him but created a mild discomfort that he would want to escape from.

-3. The Role of Negative Reinforcement: As soon as Milo moved towards the carrier and entered it, Lisa immediately removed the pressure from his back.
+- The Role of Negative Reinforcement: When Milo approached the carrier and entered it, Lisa immediately removed the pressure from his back.
 The removal of pressure acted as negative reinforcement, rewarding Milo’s behaviour of entering the carrier by ending the unpleasant sensation.

 After consistent training over a period of two weeks, Milo started entering the carrier with minimal resistance.
-He associated entering the carrier with the removal of pressure and began to feel more comfortable inside the carrier.
+He associated entering the carrier with removing pressure and began to feel more comfortable inside the carrier.
 The use of negative reinforcement, in this case, helped Milo overcome his fear of confinement in a gradual, stress-free manner.

 Benefits of Negative Reinforcement in This Case: